 While they’re technically completely different devices, the Pixel 3a and 3a XL are very similar to the original models.
 They have the same software, same camera, and similar internals.
 Basically, most of these fixes can help you fix Pixel 3a problems.

 For now, the biggest issue we’re seeing is the Pixel 3a keeps shutting off or restarting on owners, sometimes up to three times a day.
 That’s frustrating, to say the least.
 So far we have no answer to this problem, although we heard Google finally fixed it with the July security release.
-Plus, we’ve seen improvements focusing on the Pixel 3, also related to WiFi, which Google quickly fixed.
-Basically, hold on and Google will fix this in the next update on Monday, July 1st.
+Plus, we’ve seen improvements focusing on the Pixel 3a in each monthly update the last few months.

 Pixel 3 Reboot & Factory Data Reset

 Head to Settings by pulling down the notification bar and hitting the gear-shaped icon near the top.
 In settings scroll down System, then find Reset tap Factory Data Reset.
 The phone will reboot a few times, erase everything, and boot up fresh and ready to go.

 After trying some of these fixes are you still having problems?
 If so, make sure you received the latest monthly update from Google.
 Head to Settings > system > system updates > and tap check for updates.
 You’ll get an update or two the day you get the Pixel 3, and another during the first Monday of EVERY month.
 These are monthly security patches and bug-fixing updates.
 You’ll want to accept and install these.